JuliaWeb/HTTP.jl/README.md

 #### `Headers`

-`Headers` represents the header fields for an HTTP request, and is type alias for `Dict{String,String}`.
+`Headers` represents the header fields for an HTTP request, and is type alias for `Dict{AbstractString,AbstractString}`.
 There is a default constructor, `headers`, that produces a reasonable default set of headers:
 ```julia
 Dict( "Server"           => "Julia/$VERSION",